Improving outcomes from police interactions

 A systemic approach

-The Queensland Police Service, together with Queensland Health and Queensland Ambulance Service have implemented a number of initiatives designed to improve outcomes for people living with mental illness or who may be experiencing a mental health crisis.
+The Queensland Police Service, together with Queensland Health and Queensland Ambulance Service have implemented a number of initiatives to improve outcomes for people living with mental illness or who may be experiencing a mental health crisis.

 While the majority of interactions occur without incident, the deaths of five men thought to be experiencing a mental illness or mental health crisis, brought the issue to the forefront.
 The Queensland Police Service and Queensland Health initiated immediate reviews of their systems in response to the deaths.